al-moreno/MongoDB/Unit 3/Script.md

 In MongoDB, data is organized into collections and documents.
 Collections are similar to tables in relational databases, as they serve as containers for storing related data.
 Each collection can contain multiple documents, which are comparable to records or rows in relational databases.

-Documents in MongoDB are JSON-like data structures that store information.
+Documents are JSON-like data structures that store information.
 They consist of key-value pairs, where the keys represent the field names, and the values store the corresponding data.
 Documents within a collection can have different structures, allowing flexibility in the data model.
-This contrasts with relational databases, where tables enforce a fixed schema for all records.

 Parallels can be drawn between collections and tables, as both serve as containers for data storage.
 Similarly, documents and records represent individual instances of data within these containers.
 However, MongoDB's document-oriented approach offers more flexibility in terms of data modeling and schema design compared to the structured nature of tables and records in relational databases.